 At the UW SHPEP scholars benefit from:

-- Rigorous academic enrichment courses in biology, chemistry, organic chemistry, biostatistics, and population health
+- Rigorous academic enrichment courses in biology, chemistry, biostatistics, and population health

 - Career development sessions directed towards the exploration of the medical, dental, and public health professions, the admissions process, and the development of an individualized education plan

 - Exposure to careers in pharmacy, social work, nursing, rehabilitation medicine (PT/OT, prosthetics), physician assistants and other health professions

 - A curriculum designed to increase awareness and knowledge of the social determinants of health and healthcare disparities